The Alexander Technique is a Skill for Life

 What is your reaction when you see a Covid -19 Test?

 My anxiety reactions were more obvious recently, after I discovered I had been in contact with someone who’d tested positive.
 I had a sinking feeling deep in my belly and my back and neck muscles tightened up.
-Despite my being triple vaccinated, wearing masks and being very careful, I do still worry that I may catch Covid.
+Despite my being multiple vaccinated, still being very careful and wearing masks occasionally, I do still worry that I may catch Covid.

 I thought I was relaxed about Lateral Flow Tests but noticed I tensed up merely at the thought of needing a test.
 My reactions were stronger when I recently had to have a PCR test as well.
 Thankfully it was negative again.

-I take regular tests for my teaching and I can also get a bit blasé and fall into end gaining.
+I have taken regular tests for my teaching and I can get a bit blasé and fall into end gaining.
 When I do this, much of my awareness can vanish.
 ‘Let’s get this out of the way’ sort of reaction kicks in.
 I often tighten my neck and jaw as I wipe the swab around my nostrils.
 Do you notice doing that and if so, can you choose not to?
-At least with these new test kits, we don’t have to wipe our tonsils as well.
+At least with the newer test kits, we don’t have to wipe our tonsils as well.
 I had to be very thoughtful doing that, to avoid tightening my neck as I looked at my throat in the mirror.

 Waiting for the Test Results